-These sections briefly review the different WebLogic JMS concepts and features, and describe how they work with other application components and WebLogic Server.
+This chapter briefly reviews the basic WebLogic JMS concepts and features, and describe how they work with other application components and WebLogic Server.

 It is assumed the reader is familiar with Java programming and JMS 1.1 concepts and features.